LoL-JS/axialize-canvas/README.md

 More information here : [http://www.axialize.com](http://www.axialize.com).

 Axialize for Salesforce allows you to use this software with <strong>Opportunity</strong> object.
+The source code is distributed under the GPL Licence.

 Install Axialize
 ----------------